Scottish Premiership title race: Celtic or Rangers in the driving seat?

 A look at the battle for Scotland's top spot, including who is favourite to win the Scottish Premiership, the key fixtures ahead, the thoughts of Sky Sports' Kris Boyd & Chris Sutton, plus much more; watch Rangers vs Celtic on April 7 live on Sky Sports

-It has been a rollercoaster of a season so far and it is Rangers who now lead the way for the first time.
+It has been a rollercoaster of a season so far and it is Rangers who now lead the way.

-Celtic drew 1-1 at home to Kilmarnock on Saturday and Philippe Clement's side took full advantage 24 hours later as they beat St Johnstone 3-0 to leapfrog their rivals in the table.
+Celtic drew at home to Kilmarnock in mid February and Philippe Clement's side took full advantage 24 hours later as they beat St Johnstone to leapfrog their rivals for the first time this season.

 Few were predicting a closely-fought title race when Clement replaced Michael Beale at Rangers in mid-October.